 If you’re looking for a stylish and durable accessory to last you season after season, leather should be your immediate go-to.
 But if you want to start a long-term relationship with your new leather love affair, you’ll need to give it some regular TLC to keep it looking as gorgeous as ever.

-The best place to start is to find good quality leather — something that you can count on with all Joules leather accessories and footwear.
+The best place to start is to find good quality leather, like the bespoke leather used in Joules’ leather accessories and footwear.
 We’re also proud that all of our leather handbags are sourced from Leather Working Group approved tanneries – helping us to reduce the impact our leather has on the environment.

 “Caring for your leather goods will help them age gracefully and will extend the life of them too.
 As a natural material, leather will have irregularities, but they’re not imperfections.
 Often small marks can be reduced by lightly buffing the leather with a dry cloth — if you’re going to use any product on your leather, always try a small inconspicuous patch first.”